This is a named option within the Atmospheric and Oceanic Sciences MS.

 Large Scale Dynamics

-Substantive forcing and nonlinear processes are important for large scale dynamics of both the atmosphere and ocean circulations.
-The challenge remains to define and study the interactions of circulations with many time and spacial scales in order to understand the observed lifecycles of atmospheric and oceanic systems and the dominant variability time and spacial scales.
+Substantive forcing and nonlinear processes are important for large-scale dynamics of both the atmosphere and ocean circulations.
+The challenge remains to define and study the interactions of circulations with many time and spatial scales to understand the observed lifecycles of atmospheric and oceanic systems and the dominant variability of time and spatial scales.
 Our studies include atmospheric intraseasonal and interannual variability and oceanic decadal variability.

 Radiation and Remote Sensing

-Radiation emitted and absorbed by the Earth system drives the large scale circulations of the atmosphere and ocean.
-We are working to understand the flow of radiant energy through clear and cloudy skies, and to use measurements of radiation to remotely sense properties of the atmosphere and surface.
+Radiation emitted and absorbed by the Earth's system drives the large-scale circulations of the atmosphere and ocean.
+We are working to understand the flow of radiant energy through clear and cloudy skies and to use measurements of radiation to remotely sense properties of the atmosphere and surface.

 Cloud and Atmospheric Physics

-Clouds are the most visible part of weather phenomena and influence the larger scale environment through the release of latent heat.
-We study the physical and chemical processes related to the formation and growth of cloud and precipitation particles (cloud and rain drops, graupel, hail, and snow crystals) and the interaction between clouds and their dynamical environments.
-Other projects center on processes such atmospheric electricity, aerosol physics, and air pollution problems.
+Clouds are the most visible part of weather phenomena and influence the larger-scale environment through the release of latent heat.
+We study the physical and chemical processes related to the formation and growth of cloud and precipitation particles (cloud and raindrops, graupel, hail, and snow crystals) and the interaction between clouds and their dynamic environments.
+Other projects center on processes such as atmospheric electricity, aerosol physics, and air pollution problems.

 Oceanography